jakeyjakeyy/webportfolio/README.md

 ### PostgreSQL

-PostgreSQL is used as the primary database for this project.
-It stores data related to the projects showcased in the portfolio, preventing excessive API calls to GitHub.
+PostgreSQL is the primary database for this project.
+It stores data related to the projects showcased on the webapp, preventing excessive API calls to GitHub.